github/codespaces-codeql/README.md

 ## Running simple CodeQL queries

 You can use this codespace to learn about the concepts of CodeQL, without having to analyze any code.
+If you would like to use CodeQL to analyze your own projects, you can follow the instructions in [Setting up CodeQL in Visual Studio Code](https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/) to set up your own CodeQL environment.

+To run simple CodeQL queries in this codespace:

 1. Right click on `codeql-tutorial-database` in the file explorer and select **CodeQL: Set Current Database**.
 1. Edit the `tutorial.ql` file to write a CodeQL query.
 1. Once you've written your query, right-click within the `.ql` query file, and click **CodeQL: Run Query**, or
 1. Open the Command Palette with `Cmd/Ctrl + Shift + P`, start typing "CodeQL", and click on **CodeQL: Run Query**.

-## Querying an existing codebase

-If you would like to use CodeQL to analyze a real codebase, you can follow the instructions in [Setting up CodeQL in Visual Studio Code](https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/) to set up your own CodeQL environment.

 ## Further learning

 You can find CodeQL tutorials in our [CodeQL documentation](https://codeql.github.com/docs/writing-codeql-queries/ql-tutorials/).
 The tutorials introduce concepts that you can use this codespace to practice.

+We also have [CodeQL language guides](https://codeql.github.com/docs/codeql-language-guides/) to help you experiment and learn how to write effective and efficient queries for CodeQL databases generated from the languages supported in CodeQL analysis.